genius3000/triviabot/README.md

  * Increased the points, spruced up the clue messages
  * Fixed the quit command and added a restart

-Also merged in more question fixes from [AeroSteveO](https://github.com/AeroSteveO/triviabot-1)
+Also merged in more question fixes from [AeroSteveO](https://github.com/AeroSteveO/triviabot-1) and [mongolsamurai](https://github.com/mongolsamurai/triviabot)

 Original README